 All investment activities are executed in line with the highest standards for asset management and guided by a clear governance structure that regulates investment decision making process.
-In this structure, all investment decisions are reviewed by PIF's executive committee and approved either by the Board investment committee or the Board of Directors based on a clear authority matrix.
+According to this structure all investment decisions are reviewed by PIF's executive committee and approved either by the Board investment committee or the Board of Directors based on a clear authority matrix.